LorenzoSapora/sush-us/about/index.md

 ##### Why no javascript?

-There's nothing wrong with Javascript, but more often than not, it's a lazy excuse to just copy paste some bloated code, plus a library, for some effect that can be rendered using CSS.
+There's nothing wrong with Javascript, but more often than not it's a lazy excuse to just copy paste some bloated code, plus a library, for some effect that can be rendered using CSS.

 ##### No PHP?
 But you're a PHP developer..